kuminin/4D-Maze/README.md

 # 4D-Maze
 Using a disjoint set data structure as well as the hunt and kill algorithm, the given main file will generate a 4D Maze.
+This program will output a binary representation of the given walls starting from (0,0,0,0) up to (N-1, N-1, N-1, N-1).
+The current **main.cpp** file will generate a 4D maze that is 35x35x35x35 big.
+If you would like to generate a smaller maze, you can change **constant int N** in the **main.cpp** file.